aetperf/arpe.vision-documentation/docs/Viz Extension/Viz-Tree.md

 </video>

 You can further customize the Tree.
-In this example, a calculated field changes the node color.
-Add the calculated field to the Detail mark card.
-Add the Sales measure to customize the tree width.
-The background is set using the direct method.
-Set the link color to "child."
+In this example, a calculated field is used to change the node color, and the width of the tree is customized by adding the Sales measure to the Detail mark card.
+The background color, the link color are defined directly in the extension settings.

 <video src={useBaseUrl('/media/tree-viz-custom.mp4')} controls width="600">
   Your browser does not support the video tag.